Skip to main content

 Predictable Business Growth

-It’s tough to run a business when you never know how much money you’re going to make from one month to the next.
+It’s tough to run a business when you never know how much money you’re going to make from one month to the next (and most salespeople work on commission payments after all).
 Some industries are even worse than others when it comes to predictability.
 If you sell Christmas-related products, for example, your team probably works like mad during the fourth quarter and then has much less work to do during the other 9 months of the year.

 When you can’t count on a certain amount of revenue each month, it’s difficult to make decisions related to marketing, sales, manufacturing, and product development.
 After all, you need to keep some money in the bank to keep the lights on and cover other business expenses.
 You don’t want to spend $50,000 on a new machine in February and have your revenue drop by 30% in March.